Effectiveness of anti-dust mite covers: why pore size is more important than threads count

 Classic Cotton VS Texaal Cotton

-When choosing bed linen or a mattress cover, we often hear about the threads count per square centimeter .
-This figure is even sometimes considered a guarantee of quality .
-But in the case of anti-mites , which are medical devices , it's not the threads that matters most—it's the size of the fabric's pores .
+When choosing bed linen or a mattress cover, we often hear about the count threads per square centimeter.
+This figure is even sometimes considered a guarantee of quality.
+But in the case of anti-mites, which are medical devices, it's not the threads that matters most—it's the size of the fabric's pores.

 A thinner wire = more threads , but not necessarily more protection

-What really matters is the size of the pores , which are the "holes" through which allergens can pass.
+What really matters is the size of the pores, which are the "holes" through which allergens can pass.

 Let's take two examples: